 A resale business makes money by selling used merchandise at a profit.
 Competitive pricing that factors in the cost of merchandise and operating expenses is crucial to the success of any retail business.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your resale business is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your resale business is sued.
+There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 Open a business bank account